 To ensure the efficiency of this approach, standards or performance metrics should be quantifiable.
 Base these standards on the operations your provider does for your business.
-For example, in the context of shipping, you can set the minimum number of deliveries that are to be made in a given period and the maximum time a trip should take depending on the destination.
+For example, in the context of shipping, you can set the minimum number of deliveries for a given period and the maximum time a trip should take depending on the destination.
 You can easily measure these standards.

-For this to be well-implemented and adhered to, work with your 3pl provider in setting these standards.
+For this to really work, work with your 3pl provider in setting these standards.
 This will guarantee that your metrics are realistic and achievable.

 Remember that well-laid out performance standards allow for accountability.
 It gives you a platform to call out on any under-performance by your 3pl provider and better analyze your current statistics.